deri0s/git-commands/colaborate/setup.md

 I am specifically naming the remote-tracking branch `origin`.

 - When working with this repository for the first time:

-- When working with this repository for the first time:
 Creates a copy of the remote-tracking branch, origin/main/ into the local branch main.
 - When we want to update our local branch with the remote one:
 Merges (updates) the main branch with the content in the remote branch.